When Hate Comes Your Way: Lesson Learned by the Greenspon Center

 Every single person has a role to play.
 Ask yourself, “What can I do?”
 We are all part of the solution.
 We are all called to be alongside those who have been hurt and care for those who’ve been affected, in order to create a safe, inclusive, and caring community for all.

-At Queens, we created a “Stand for Unity” gathering where 200 students, staff, faculty and community members came out in support.
+On our campus, we created a “Stand for Unity” gathering where 200 students, staff, faculty and community members came out in support.
 Student musicians played healing music, the victims spoke with courage, and the student body and campus community shared their understanding of the extent of the harm that was caused.
 For an hour afterwards, the community lingered to offer words of support, hugs, and commitments to engage with Hillel and to craft a safe and affirming community in the weeks and years to come.

-The outpouring from the Jewish and interfaith communities, broader Charlotte leadership and Queens alumni helped the healing process.
+The outpouring from the Jewish and interfaith communities, broader Charlotte leadership and alumni helped the healing process.
 We embraced the community expression of concern that came our way and shared some of those messages as they were so moving.

 Educate